LiuXYh/UpSetVP/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Visualization of variance partitioning analysis (VPA) and hierarchical partitioning (HP) with unlimited number of predictor variables (or matrices of predictors) using UpSet matrix layout ([Conway et al. 2017](https://vdl.sci.utah.edu/publications/2017_bioinformatics_upsetr/#:~:text=We%20developed%20UpSetR%2C%20an%20open%20source%20R%20package,License.%20A%20Shiny%20app%20is%20available%20at%20https%3A%2F%2Fgehlenborglab.shinyapps.io%2Fupsetr.); [Lex et al. 2014](https://ieeexplore.ieee.org/document/6876017)).
+Visualization of variance partitioning analysis (VPA) and hierarchical partitioning (HP) with unlimited number of predictor variables (or matrices of predictors) using UpSet matrix layout ([刘尧 等人.
+2023](https://www.plant-ecology.com/CN/10.17521/cjpe.2022.0314)).

 ## Installation